Biobest provides specialist avian sexing and diagnosis services to bird owners and veterinary surgeons.

 Pigeon Circovirus - There is limited validation on sample types other than tissue at PM

-Carefully scrape the membrane from the inside of the egg (or take a small section of the egg with the membrane attached) and place in the labelled container provided.
-Please use containers provided and refrain from sending the whole egg as this will minimise potential sample cross-contamination.
-If storing samples for a few days before sending a batch, please allow to dry out before placing in container, to prevent DNA degradation.
+Carefully scrape the membrane from the inside of the egg (or take a small section of the egg with the membrane attached) and place in a labelled container or sealable freezer bag.
+Please refrain from sending the whole egg or crushing the egg and membrane into tiny pieces.
+If storing samples for a few days before sending a batch, please allow the membrane to dry out before placing in container/bag, to prevent DNA degradation.

-Ensure the bird has no food in its mouth; if necessary rinse with water.
-Use only mouth swabs provided by Biobest.
+Ensure the bird has no food in its mouth; if necessary, rinse with water.
+Use only mouth swabs provided by Biobest – Please contact us.
 Remove swab from the tube (keep the lid attached) and rub the inside of the bird’s cheek, on both sides, firmly for at least 10 seconds.
 Allow the swab to air dry for a few seconds.
 Place swab in the tube and push down the lid to close the tube.
 Pull the swab handle firmly away from the tube leaving the swab pad inside the tube.
 Close plug to seal tube.
-Label the tube clearly with the bird’s reference (label provided).
-Please refer to the additional mouth swab sheet for further details.
+Label the tube clearly with the bird’s reference.

-Pluck at least three feathers and place them in the labelled bag provided.
+Pluck at least three feathers and place them in a labelled container or sealable freezer bag.
 Feathers should have follicle cells attached to them therefore mature chest feathers which come out easily are not the best to use.
 Newly emerging larger feathers are preferable as they contain feather pulp in their shafts.
 Clipped or moulted feathers cannot be tested.
 Please do not pluck primary, secondary or tail feathers.

 It is advisable to use your veterinary surgeon for blood sampling in order to reduce the risk of contamination.
-If this is not possible blood can be collected by clipping the bird’s toe nail.
-The tubes we supply in our kit contain heparin to prevent the blood clotting.
-About 50μl is required for all tests and one sample is enough to run any or all of the tests.
-If in doubt please consult your vet, or consider an alternative sampling method.
+If this is not possible blood can be collected by clipping the bird’s toe nail however special tubes are required which contain heparin to prevent the blood clotting.
+About 50µl is required for all tests and one sample is enough to run any or all of the tests.
+If in doubt please consult your vet or consider an alternative sampling method.

-Collect a small amount of fresh droppings and place in the enclosed container.
+Collect a small amount of fresh droppings and place in a labelled rigid leakproof container.
 A pooled sample, i.e. a small amount of ‘rice-grain’ droppings collected over 3-5 days, will provide optimum sensitivity.
 Larger volumes of one sample will not increase the chances of a positive result.
+It is not recommended to send samples from multiple birds as this will decrease the test sensitivity.

 Cloacal Swabs & Tissue Samples